 If you are registered as part of a team, only the team leader will receive the confirmation email.
 The team leader’s email will serve as a point of contact for all future email communications from MIT App Inventor.
-All team members are welcome to join the Slack channel included in the confirmation email.
+All team members are welcome to join the Appathon category on the MIT App Inventor Community.

 Can I submit an existing app?

 No. Apps should be developed during the July 18-31 period.
 We will be announcing a specific set of themes on July 18 for the Appathon and apps should be developed to address one or more of those themes.
 Apps that do not address one of the themes announced on July 18 will likely not score well during the judging period.

 Please do not resubmit previous App of the Month, Coronavirus Challenge, etc. apps.

 You may use any extensions from MIT, or any free extension so long as you include a note from the extension author that it can be redistributed by MIT as part of the competition.

 Can I use another platform based on App Inventor?